 The plane destroyed by the exploding bus has the logo "Pacific Courier Freight" on its side.
 This same name is on the truck used by the terrorists in Die Hard (1988) - an in-joke by Production Designer Jackson De Govia.

 A deleted scene sees Jack shooting Howard Payne in the neck, just after he'd shot his partner in the leg at the beginning of the film.
 Later in the film, you can see the oval scar on Payne's neck caused by the shooting.

 According to Joss Whedon, the character of Stephens (Alan Ruck) was originally written as an abrasive lawyer, who gets his comeuppance in an unexpected death scene.
 Whedon re-wrote him as the sympathetic, dull-witted tourist of the final version, but kept the death scene, intending to give it more emotional impact.
 His character changes were kept, but the death was written out.

 The Los Angeles airport would not allow any explosions to take place to avoid frightening travelers.
 The explosion scene that takes place when the bus collides with the airplane was filmed in Mojave, California.

 The subway scenes were shot aboard the actual Los Angeles' Metro Red Line.
-They often used the same short stretch of track over & over, but most of the time, that subway tunnel you see is real.
-The only subway scenes that were faked in the studio were the scenes with Keanu Reeves and Dennis Hopper fighting on top of the train, and the last final seconds before the crash.
+They often used the same short stretch of track over and over, but most of the time, that subway tunnel you see is real.
+The only subway scenes that were faked in the studio, were the scenes with Keanu Reeves and Dennis Hopper fighting on top of the train, and the last final seconds before the crash.